AgenttiX/freeradius-letsencrypt/README.md

 If you get the error 2148204809 or 0x800B0109, ensure that the server certificate is signed by the correct CA.
-The Active Directory Certificate Authority can sometimes create certificates with an invalid issuer that is the CN of the certificate instead fo the correct CA.
+The Active Directory Certificate Authority can sometimes create certificates with an invalid issuer that is the CN of the certificate instead of the correct CA.

 When debugging errors with the configuration, see `/var/log/freeradius/radius.log` on the server,